• Skip to primary navigation

 Notes

-• The amount to time required for the gula melaka to dissolve depends on how small it is chopped into or grated.
-The recipe above is made with grated gula melaka.
-If you wish to chop your gula melaka instead of grating it, you will need to increase the amount of water used to cook the syrup.
-The adjustment would depend on how large or small you chop your palm sugar into.
+• The amount to time required for the gula Melaka to dissolve depends on how small it is chopped into or grated.
+The recipe above is made with grated gula Melaka.
+If you wish to chop your gula Melaka instead of grating it, you may need to increase the water to cater for the longer dissolving time and the resulting evaporation of liquid due to the longer cooking process.
+Otherwise, you might end up with a much thicker syrup.

 Nutrition